toransahu/g4g/misc/README.md

     - https://www.geeksforgeeks.org/clone-binary-tree-random-pointers/
     - https://www.hackerearth.com/practice/algorithms/graphs/shortest-path-algorithms/practice-problems/algorithm/space-smugglers/

+## 1.11 Given an array of integers, find the possible number of combinations which is divisible by 6?
+## 19.1.
+Given a binary search tree BST, find the K^th largest number.
+## 19.2.
+Given a binary search tree BST, find K largest numbers.
+## 19.3.
+Check if given tree is binary search tree BST.
+## 27.2 Find the distance between two keys in a binary tree, no parent pointers are given.
+The distance between two nodes is the minimum number of edges to be traversed to reach one node from another.
+## 27.3 Given the root of a binary tree, return the values of its boundary.
 ## 33. Given a list of node values in asc order, form a self balanced BST, and output level order traversal of the tree.

 Note: The diff. in height of the left & right sub-tree should not be more than 1, at any node.